CompTIA Security+ Exam Notes

 RAID 5 requires a minimum of 3 disks and is striping with one parity stripe.
 The equivalent of one drive is used for the parity information.
 This helps provide fault tolerance.

-RAID 5 has great read performance as multiple heads read at the same time.
-As you increase the number of drives, so does the read speed.
-The write performance is slow due to the parity calculation on the full stripe.
+RAID 5 has great read performance, as multiple heads read simultaneously.
+As the number of drives increases, so does the read speed.
+However, write performance is slow due to the parity calculation on the full stripe.

-This RAID setup can afford the loss of only one drive, more than one drive, the data is lost.
+This RAID setup can afford the loss of only one drive.
+In more than one drive, the data is lost.
 Remove the failed drive while the system is operational, install a new drive, go to the console, and select regenerate array.
 The performance will degrade as it rebuilds the array.

-For three 320 GB drives, you will have 640 GB of storage space as the parity data will take up the equivalent of one drive.
+If you have three 320 GB drives, you will have 640 GB of storage space, as the parity data will take up the equivalent of one drive.

 RAID 6: